IainNZ/ORSoftwareTools2014/ProjectPart1/README.md

 ```
 >> xcode-select --install
 ```
 and following the prompts.
 On older versions, you may need to install the entire Xcode application, which can be found [here](https://developer.apple.com/xcode/).
-Contact [huchette@mit.edu](huchette@mit.edu) if you need help with this.

-## Assignment
+## Pre-class Assignment

 You need to test each package individually.

 1. We will turn the stations.csv Hubway data into a SQLite database.
-Run `create_db.jl` to do this.
+Run `assmt_create_db.jl` to do this.
-2. Next we will run `test_db.jl`.
+2. Next we will run `assmt_test_db.jl`.
 Please submit the output of this file.
-3. Now run `test_http.jl`.
+3. Now run `assmt_test_http.jl`.
 You should get a message like "Listening on 8000..."
 (Windows users: click allow if a firewall diaglog pops up.)
 4. Open a webbrowser and go to [http://localhost:8000/nameservice/yourname](http://localhost:8000/nameservice/yourname).
 Submit the text you see.

 Please combine both submissions together!